Table of contents

 -drive file=archlinux.qcow2,media=disk,if=virtio \

 The username and password is based on this guide root.
-Using it with the -nographic option is not yet possible.
+Output to the serial console is currently not supported.

 If the new system is booted the second partition containing the LUKS container and ROOT BTRFS partition can be extended to the full possible size.